redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 - The name in the browser tab of the browser window is `HTML`

 - The text font is in `comic sans`

+/// type=SS, answer=[1]

+On line 7, which of the following is the element name?

+- p

+- style

+- color:red

+- text-align

+- font-family

+/// type=MS, answer=[1,4,5]

+Select which of the following is an attribute `value` on line 7?

+- color: red

+- Welcome to HTML

+- style

+- text-align: center

+- font-family: comic sans

 +++